Double Poisson extensions: Introduction

-Deformation theory in physics has been developed by many mathematicians, for instance, Kontsevich \cite{Kon}.
-Poisson algebras induced from given algebras inherit algebraic properties from the given algebras.
-Bitoun \cite{Bit} and Van den Bergh \cite{Ber} studied algebraic properties of a filtered algebra by constructing a Poisson algebra induced from its filtration.
-Another method constructing Poisson algebras induced from given noncommutative algebras is to deform commutation relations of the given algebras.
-A secondary aim of this article is to give an algorithm to construct Poisson algebras induced from noncommutative algebras by deforming their commutation relations.
-In fact, we construct a class of Poisson algebras called double Poisson extensions induced from a class of double Ore extensions by deforming their commutation relations.
+Deformation quantization has been developed by many mathematicians, for instance, Kontsevich \cite{Kon}.
+In this field, Poisson structures play an important role.
+For example, Bitoun \cite{Bit} and Van den Bergh \cite{Ber} studied algebraic properties of a filtered algebra by constructing a Poisson algebra induced from its filtration.
+In \cite{Ber1}, Van den Bergh computed the Hochschild homology of a class of Artin-Schelter regular algebras of dimension 3 by using the Poisson homology of the associated Poisson algebras.
+In these cases, Poisson algebras induced from the given algebras can be used to detect many algebraic and homological properties of the given algebras.
+A secondary aim of this article is to give an algorithm to construct Poisson algebras induced from noncommutative algebras by reformulating their noncommutative relations.
+In fact, we construct a class of Poisson algebras called Poisson double extensions induced from a class of double Ore extensions by interpreting the noncommutative relations in terms of Poisson brackets.
 As mentioned in \cite[\S1]{ChOh3}, let $h$ be a nonzero, nonunit, non-zero-divisor and central element of an algebra $R$ such that $R/hR$ is commutative.
 Then $R/hR$ becomes a Poisson algebra with Poisson bracket for all $\overline{a}=a+hR,\overline{b}=b+hR\in R/hR$.
 Following \cite[Chapter III.5]{BrGo}, the Poisson algebra $R/hR$ is called a {\it semiclassical limit} of $R$ and $R$ is called a {\it quantization} of the Poisson algebra $R/hR$.
 By a {\it deformation} of $R/hR$, we mean any ${\bf k}$-algebra of the form $R/(h-\lambda)R$, where $0\neq\lambda\in{\bf k}$ is such that the central element $h-\lambda$ is a nonunit in $R$.
-Here, we construct a class of Poisson algebras such that double Ore extensions are their deformations.
+Here, we construct a class of Poisson algebras such that double Ore extensions are their deformation quantizations, and investigate their modular derivations and the relationship between iterated Poisson polynomial extensions and them.